- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 Gartner’s View of Virtustream and AWS

-Whichever way the client decides to go, Brightwork thinks it is critical that the client has an accurate representation of these two providers.
+Whichever way the client decides to go, Brightwork thinks the client must have an accurate representation of these two providers.

 The Problem: Bad Advice on the Cloud